-In order to get a million dollars in your CPF, you need to max out your Special Account (SA).
-The CPF is composed of three portions:
+To get a million dollars in your CPF, you need to max out your Special Account (SA).
+What does this mean?

-In general, however, someone earning around S$3,000 a month, who starts working at 25 and constantly transfers money from OA to SA, could end up hitting the million dollar mark as early as age 54 to 57.
+On average, someone earning around S$3,000 a month, who starts working at 25 and constantly transfers money from OA to SA, could end up hitting the million dollar mark as early as age 54 to 57.

 It’s not a get-rich-quick method, but the reliable ones rarely are.

-- An interest rate that beats inflation
+- Earn an interest rate that beats inflation

 - Safety from creditors

-Now over a long term, all of this should even out.
+Over the long term, all of this should even out.
 However, there’s always a chance that you’re one of those unfortunate investors who see more bad years than good ones.
 It’s not likely, but it could happen.

 Coupled with the fact that it’s guaranteed by the Singapore government, this is one of the safest investments available to you.

-3. Safety From Creditors
+3. Safety from creditors

-- You have to pay for your housing the hard way
+- You have to pay for your housing the hard way -- in cash

-- You'll need banks for education loans
+- You'll need to rely on banks for education loans

 When you take an HDB Concessionary Loan, you need to pay at least 10 per cent of the flat price.
 This can come from your CPF OA or your pocket.
 And since you have transferred everything from the OA to the SA, your pocket it is.